marionwalton/media-and-society/references.md

 <a name="supran_and_oreskes_2017"></a>
 Supran, G. and Oreskes, N., 2017\.
 Assessing ExxonMobil’s climate change communications (1977–2014). *Environmental Research Letters*.
 12(8): 084019\.

+<a name="szorenyi_2022"></a>
+Szorenyi, Anna.
+2022.
+Judith Butler: their philosophy of gender explained.
+Available https://theconversation.com/judith-butler-their-philosophy-of-gender-explained-192166

 <a name="thussu_2022"></a>
 Thussu, D. K. 2022\.
 De-colonizing Global News-flows: A Historical Perspective. *Journalism studies*.
 23 (13): 1578–1592.